PrefPy/opra/README.md

 This project is a web app that assists in the assignment of presentations to students.
 It allows students to rank their preferences for a presentation topic and presentation date.
 When all students have input their preferences, it algorithmically allocates topics and presentation dates for all students.

-The web app is built on Django, and uses an SQLite database. [https://docs.djangoproject.com/en/1.9/](Click here) for more information on how Django works.
+The web app is built on Django, and uses an SQLite database.
+[Click here](https://docs.djangoproject.com/en/1.9/) for more information on how Django works.

 ##Models